Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

 In this tab, boxes of all attributes with the *Related products* data type are displayed.
 The box titles differ depending on the corresponding attribute names, but the structure of all boxes is identical.

-> [Info] For detailed information about the data types, see [Data type list](to_be_completed).
+> [Info] For detailed information about the data types, see [Data type list](04_DataTypeList.md).

 - [ADD]
-  Click this button to add an associated product for cross selling to the list.
+  Click this button to add an associated product to the list.
 The *Filter List of Products* window is displayed.

 The box displays all associated products.
 All fields are read-only.
 If no product is selected, the notice *No associated products selected* is displayed in the box.